Today is a good day to share a healthy brown scones recipe ^_^

 Know any bakers or bakerettes?
 Share this recipe with them, they’ll love you for it ^_^

-If you would love to know how to bake Breads, scones and other pastries, join our Basic Bread Making & Pastries Short Course and start learning this month.
-Click here to find out more detail on the course and pricing.
+If you would love to know how to bake Breads, scones and other pastries, join our online course community – The Profitable Bakers Lab by Amari.
+Click here to find out more detail on the online course community.